 As currently drafted, there is no change to BC1, however, do you believe the changes as proposed in OC2 would have an impact on EBR Article 18 terms and conditions?

-The Workgroup is seeking the views Grid Code Users and other interested parties in relation to the issues noted in this document and specifically in response to the questions above.
+The Workgroup is seeking the views of Grid Code Users and other interested parties in relation to the issues noted in this document and specifically in response to the questions above.

 Please send your response to grid.code@neso.energy using the response pro-forma which can be found on the GC0183 modification page.